braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/message_activity_log_tab.md

 article_title: Message Activity Log
 page_order: 1
 page_type: reference
-description: "This reference article describes the Message Activity Log in the Developer Console, which shows you messages associated with your campaigns and sends."
+description: "This reference article describes the Message Activity Log in the Developer Console, which shows you messages associated with your campaigns and sends.
+Here you can also find information on how to understand log messages."

 ---